annaparlak/annaparlak.github.io/index.md

 ## Anna Parlak

-I am a Krener Assistant Professor at University of California Davis.
+I am a Krener Assistant Professor at the University of California Davis.
+I work in __low-dimensional topology__ (more details below).

 You can get in contact with me via abparlak@ucdavis.edu.